Designed and Developed in Canada by Roly Platt

 - Green: NEW Funky Green anodized aluminum Wah (with “Black” handle)

-- Or The black anodized “Midnight Edition” Wah (with “Black” Wah Claw handle)
+- Black: Black anodized “Midnight Edition” Wah (with “Black” handle)

 NOTE: The Handle comes installed on the Harp Wah – unless otherwise specified on the Checkout Page or by an email to me at time of purchase (before the order processes).